Sociotechnical Harms of Algorithmic Systems: Scoping a Taxonomy for Harm Reduction: Taxonomy of Sociotechnical Harms

-Interpersonal harms capture instances when algorithmic systems adversely shape relations between people and communities.
-As algorithmic systems mediate interactions between people and institutions, interpersonal harms do not necessarily emerge from direct interactions between people, as is the more classic understanding of interpersonal relations, but can emerge through power dynamics of technology affordances.
-Usability can become a vector for harm ~\cite{Henry_Flynn_Powell_2020}.
+We initially located 66 thematic codes that we ultimately categorize broadly as interpersonal harms.
+Interpersonal harms capture instances when algorithmic systems adversely shape relations between people or communities.
+As algorithmic systems mediate interactions between people and institutions, interpersonal harms do not necessarily emerge from direct interactions between people, as is the more classic understanding of interpersonal relations, but can emerge through the power dynamics of productionized ML models ~\cite{Henry_Flynn_Powell_2020}.
 Like other sociotechnical harms, existing power asymmetries and patterns of structural inequality constitutively shape them.
-They can have an intrapersonal element, through which people feel a diminished sense of self and agency.
-Prior work describes different types of interpersonal harm, including loss of agency, technology-facilitated violence, diminished health and well-being, and privacy violations (see Table 4).
+They have an intrapersonal element, however, through which people feel a diminished sense of self and agency.
+Prior work on algorithmic systems describe different types of interpersonal harm, including agency loss, technology-facilitated violence, diminished health and well-being, and privacy violations (Table \ref{interpersonalharm}).
+See Appendix Table 11 for the full list of articles in the corpus that articulate this harm type.